Palliative Care: The Basics

 Who are the providers on a palliative care team?

-The palliative care team may include a physician, nurse and/or nurse practitioner, pharmacist, chaplain and social work.
+The palliative care team may include a physician, nurse and/or nurse practitioner, pharmacist, chaplain and social worker.
 Some teams may also include nutritionists, massage therapists or other complementary medicine practitioners.
 These practitioners work in conjunction with a patient’s oncology team or other medical professionals to provide an extra layer of support to patients and families.

 What can a palliative care team offer me that my oncology team cannot?